 Upon request, the Museum will endeavor to provide appropriate aids and services.
-For specific questions about auxiliary aids and services, wheelchairs, strollers, or other equipment needs, or to request an accommodation, please speak with a visitor services representative at the reception desk at 720-354-4880 between 10 a.m. and 5 p.m.
-Tuesday through Sunday, or email firstname.lastname@example.org.
+For specific questions or to request an accommodation, please speak with a visitor experience representative at the reception desk at 720-354-4880 between 10 a.m. and 5 p.m., Tuesday through Sunday, or email email@example.com.

 Accessible parking spaces for visitors with disabilities are also available in the surface lot directly across from the Museum on Bannock St. Metered spaces are also available on Bannock St. and 12th Ave. near the Museum.
 A person with a mobility impairment using a valid disability placard or plate issued to them may park at Denver city meters for the time period authorized by the parking meter or for four hours, whichever is greater, without paying during the times parking is allowed.
 At the end of the authorized time period, the vehicle must be moved at least 100 feet from the metered parking space.

 Visitors with mobility-impairments can be dropped off in the alley in back of the Museum, then proceed by sidewalk to the ramps to the front entrance.